Aykahshi/joker_state/README.md

 #### JokerFrame

-For selective rebuilds based on a specific part of your state:
+Rebuild only for a specific part of your state:

 ```dart
 userJoker.observe<String>(